What is incontinence? Causes, Symptoms, Treatment and Care

 So how can employers help with incontinence?

-More than a third (36%) of respondents state they would welcome a situation where the dialogue around the topic is more open and accepted – hardly surprising considering 35% of people suffer from incontinence related issues on a daily basis.
+More than a third (36%) of respondents say they would welcome a situation where talk around the topic is more open and accepted.

-Over a quarter (28%) of respondents would consider more online resources as a significant step forward in receiving help and improving their incontinence symptoms, whereas 41% would consider better incontinence management products as a step forward in treating issues.
+28% of respondents would consider more online resources as a step forward in receiving help and improving their incontinence symptoms.
+Whereas 41% would consider better incontinence management products as a step forward in supporting the management of the issue.

 50% of people have never sought any kind of medical support for the condition meaning their knowledge of both incontinence and methods on how to treat and manage it is impacted.
-This figure is even more staggering given that 42% of sufferers don’t know the cause of their problems.
-The majority of people suffer in silence rather than address the subject with appropriate treatment or management techniques.
+The majority of people suffer in silence rather than address the subject with treatment or management techniques.

 Janet Chaseley, a Specialist Nurse on the Continence Care Team at Benenden Hospital, said:

-“Urinary incontinence is a common problem that can affect women and men of any age and can severely impact on their quality of life - yet can often be easily managed and treated.
+“Urinary incontinence is a common problem that can affect women and men of any age.
+It can severely impact on their quality of life but can often be easily managed and treated.
 Don’t feel embarrassed about talking to your GP, as this is the first step to actively managing your symptoms.”

-From day one, Benenden Health members also get access to our Mental Health Helpline which means you can speak to a qualified therapist for support and help if you’re feeling anxious.
+Also from day one, Benenden Health members get access to our Mental Health Helpline which means you can speak to a qualified therapist for support and help if you’re feeling anxious.